 The whole repertoire of signals that must be read together, from nose tip to tail, to understand what your puppy really intends.
 What the tail says depends to a great degree on what the rest of the body is doing.

-A relaxed pup's tail curves down and back up in a gentle U. The more interest he feels, the higher the tail.
+- A relaxed pup's tail curves down and back up in a gentle U shape.
+The more interest it feels, the higher the tail.

-A high-held stiff tail signals imminent attack.
+- A high-held stiff tail signals an imminent attack.
 The dog may or may not include aggressive facial or vocal expressions such as snarls and growls.
-Many dominant or aggressive dogs use very subtle warnings—or none at all—before they bite, especially if the puppy has been taught NOT to growl a warning.
+Many dominant or aggressive dogs use very subtle warnings—or none at all—before they bite, especially if the puppy has been taught not to growl a warning.

-Holding the tail in a low position indicates submission or fear.
-A dog shows his low standing relative to you (or another animal) with loose, wide low arcing wags that often include hip wags as well.
+- Holding the tail in a low position indicates submission or fear.
+A dog shows its low standing relative to you (or another animal) with loose, wide low arcing wags that often include hip wags as well.

-Tucking the tail between the legs signals submission and fear.
-A tucked tail is the canine equivalent of hiding his face because it covers the genitals, and interferes with the sniffing behavior that identifies him to other dogs.
+- Tucking the tail between the legs signals submission and fear.
+A tucked tail is the canine equivalent of hiding the face because it covers the genitals, and interferes with the sniffing behavior that identifies it to other dogs.

 Educate yourself—and especially your children—to the many “faces” of your puppy’s wags.
-In almost every instance, King very clearly tells us that he wants petting, or fears you, or warns strangers to keep their distance.
+In almost every instance, your very clearly tells you that it wants petting, or fears you, or warns strangers to keep their distance.
 Problems arise when humans either don’t understand—or don’t listen.
 And always remember that it is better to be safe than to be sorry—if you are in doubt, leave the dog alone.
 You will both have a better day.